Write

 Tables

-The best way to include a table is to import it from an external file in .csv format.
 Of course, you can also enter your table manually using the markdown syntax.
-Either way, you can add after your table a caption and a label for cross referencing.
+Either way, you can add after your table a caption using Table:

 Example